 There is an increasing quantity of literature on the subject, ranging from the analytical or academic (Edward Macan, Rocking the Classics; Kevin Holme-Hudson, Progressive Rock Revisited) to the fairly straightforward lists (Charles Snider, The Strawberry Bricks Guide to Progressive Rock.)
 There are also thousands of fans out there who not only continue to attend concerts, but also contribute to a growing network of fanzines and on-line forums.
-The fans are even served by a glossy magazine, now in its ninth year and, seemingly against all odds, entirely devoted to prog in all its forms and issued every 6 weeks: Prog (published by Future Publishing.)
+Fans are even served by Prog, a glossy magazine from Future Publishing now in its ninth year, entirely devoted to prog in all its forms

 The award-winning ProgBlog

 The original aim of the blog was to promote discussion about all and any facet of progressive rock but from time to time, bands and musicians contact ProgBlog with new prog-related material that they want to expose to a wider audience; ProgBlog's album of 2017 An Invitation by Amber Foil was one such approach.

 The DISCovery section has been introduced to better serve the requirements of musicians who contact ProgBlog with the aim of increasing the audience for their music; without music there can be no discussion of music.

 Jonatan Piña Duluc has just released his second solo album Substancia, a collection of avant-garde, psychedelic Afro-Dominican jazz pieces.